-Please email the Scottish Household Survey at firstname.lastname@example.org to provide feedback on the SHS or to request further information on any issue, including ad-hoc requests for analysis and for people wishing to opt-out of taking part in the survey.
+Please email the Scottish Household Survey at firstname.lastname@example.org to provide feedback on the SHS or to request further information on any issue, including ad-hoc requests for analysis.

-If you do not wish to take part in the survey, please use the freephone number or our feedback form to have your household address removed from our lists:
+If you do not wish to take part in the survey, please use the freephone number or email Ipsos MORI at email@example.com to have your household address removed from our lists.